 “I first joined Stepping Stones in May 8, 2016 as a volunteer.
 Being a photographer for Stepping Stones' 10 years anniversary reinforced for me how important education is in changing children’s lives.
 And it was the best anniversary party I have ever seen in my life.
 I discovered a lot of interesting projects, other non-profit organisations and dedicated people in this anniversary party, and the smiles of children were just like angels.
 I decided then to change my career to be a full time teacher, as I always dreamt when I was a child.
 I hope Teacher Teddy can bring love and joy to these children in the future."

-Lynn is the Program Officer of Stepping Stones’ Tutoring Program.
-Her responsibility includes communicating with schools and community centers, offering support and training to the volunteers, and assisting with monitoring and evaluation work.
-She also assists in Stepping Up Computer Program and Corporate Events.
+Rebecca is the Tutoring Program Officer of Stepping Stones.
+Her responsibility includes communicating with schools and community centers, offering support and training to the volunteers and assisting with monitoring and evaluation work.
+During the Summer, she works on the Summer Camps.

 Finance and Legal Assistant